-On 15 July 2019 a group of young activists from local forums working within the space of the Iraqi Social Forum and the Kurdistan Social Forum came together in Erbil for a training entitled “The Right to Work and Social Security.”
+On 15 July 2019, a group of young activists from local forums working within the space of the Iraqi Social Forum and the Kurdistan Social Forum came together in Erbil for a training of trainers ToT, entitled “The Right to Work and Social Security.”
 It was organized by the ISF’s Economic and Social Rights masar (path).
+It was set as a start point to spread awareness of the laborers right all across Iraq.

 To begin, the organizers gave a brief definition of economic, social, and cultural rights.
 They began with an explanation of the 2nd International Letter of Agreement and the International Labor Organization, and moved on to a wider discussion of international labor standards, and an overview of economic and social rights.
 They also discussed the basic principles in Iraqi Law No. 37 of 2015, which is the law most directly concerned with these issues.